-Lewis assumed her new role on June 11, 2012.
+Lewis assumed her role on June 11, 2012.
 She brings a wealth of valuable experience to the position.
-She has been a volunteer at Villa Finale since September 2010; currently serves as the president of the board of directors of the Monte Vista Historical Association, the largest historic district in Texas; and is a member of the San Antonio Conservation Society.
+She has been a volunteer at Villa Finale since September 2010; is the past president of the board of directors of the Monte Vista Historical Association, the largest historic district in Texas; and is a member of the San Antonio Conservation Society.
 Additionally, Jane serves on the Historic District Design Guidelines Advisory Committee and the Historic Districts Council of the San Antonio Office of Historic Preservation.

 Prior to joining the National Trust, Lewis served as Vice President of Outsourcing and National Director of Sales for IKON Legal Document Services, where she worked for 15 years.
 At IKON her responsibilities included profit and loss ownership, business planning, revenue generation, staffing and management.
 As a consultant, she has developed productive sales and operating structures for diverse organizations, including legal services outsourcing providers.
 Among her interests, Jane enjoys world travel, collecting rare books and on the culture and history of the Southwest, art and architecture.

 Education: Bachelor of Science in Art, Master of Arts in English; Hardin-Simmons University, Abilene, Texas.
 Graduate studies at the University of Texas at Austin in Literature, Spanish and Comparative World Religions.

 Orlando is a native of San Antonio.
 From 1999 to 2007, Orlando bravely served our country in the United States Marine Corps in Iraq.
 His work background and experience includes residential construction and commercial landscaping.
 When not tending to Villa Finale’s buildings and grounds, Orlando enjoys outdoor activities such as gardening, running and biking, as well as learning about history, photography and cooking.
 Orlando has been with Villa Finale since April, 2009.